 The Sentiment Score tells us how positive or negative a hashtag or campaign has been.
+Twitter sentiment analysis is not only about number of positive and negative tweets, that’s how we feel, it is about knowing the general feeling of the users.
+Sentiment analysis tools analyze many aspects but many just focus on the number of tweets.
 At Tweet Binder we believe that things are not just positive, negative or neutral but that there are different scales inside each of those categories.
-As we always say, all the metrics get even more importance when they get compared with the same stats of other hashtag related to yours.
+As we always say, all the metrics get even more importance when they get a comparation with the same stats of other hashtag related to yours.
 If you analyze always with Tweet Binder, you will have the same patterns to compare.
 So, stay with us, always 🙂

 Positive, negative and neutral tweets

 The difference between these types of tweets might seem easy, but it is a bit more complex but easy to understand.
 A positive tweet is a tweet that throws a positive sentiment after having analyzed all its words.
 Sentiment analytics in Twitter is an amazing science because the system that analyzes Twitter information has to be so accurate in just a few words and in a network where irony plays an important role.
 Each word of the tweet has its own score that can vary depending on the context.
 For example: the word “amazing” has a high score, but if it is around the words “piece of sh**” like “amazing piece of sh**” then it is not as good.
 You can understand why this is so exciting.